raspberrypilearning/3D-scene/en/step_4.md

 --- /collapse ---

-Some sprites can sit in the scene as the foreground (front layer) and be the same size as the Stage.
+Sprites as large as the Stage can sit in the 3D scene as the foreground (the very front layer).
 The 3D-scene will then appear to happen **through** this sprite just like looking through the bars of a cage, a window, binoculars or a mask.

 --- no-print ---